samantha-arabella-r/Python-Static-Inventory-Management-System/README.md

 # Python-Static-Inventory-Management-System
-A static inventory management system that has basic CRUD functions.
+A first year project.
+A python static inventory management system that has basic CRUD functions.